AndrewPaulLund/cs205project/README.md

 balancing" the data as it is distributed amongst parallel processes, we hope to reduce the proportion of CPU idle time and wasted processing power.

 Every genome alignment (.bam) file has an accompanying index (.bai) file.
-This index file does not contain any sequence data; it essentially acts like a table of contents for the alignment file.
+This index file does not contain any genomic sequence data; it essentially acts like a table of contents for the alignment file.
 It is typically used to directly jump to specific parts of the alignment file without needing to read the entire fie sequentially, which can be incredibly efficient since an alignment file is typically quite large (for example, our alignment files are ~10GB).

 Thus, in principle, by studying the structure of the index file, we should be able to smartly and quickly identify the distribution of the heterogeneous data, sort it by chunk size size (smartly binning), distribute the work evenly among processes,